abelcondear/miscellaneous/ai/common-questions-about-building-software-using-ai/common-questions-about-building-software-using-ai.md

 - We created and shared documentation about the corrections we made before and communicated this in a technical and non-technical language.

-- We made a presentation and show all the main features so that the end user know how to use them more properly.
+- We made a presentation and showed all the main features so that the end user know how to use them more properly.